-A person entitled under law to the right of disposition forfeits that right, and the right is passed on to the next qualifying person as listed in section 2 of this Act, in the following circumstances:

-- (1) Any person charged with first- or second-degree murder or voluntary manslaughter in connection with the decedent's death, and whose charges are known to the funeral director; provided, however that if the charges against the person are dismissed, or if the person is acquitted of the charges, the right of disposition is returned to the person; - (2) Any person who does not exercise the person's right of disposition within two days of notification of the death of decedent or within three days of decedent's death, whichever is earlier; - (3) If the person and the decedent are spouses and a petition to dissolve the marriage is pending at the time of decedent's death; or - (4) Where the court, pursuant to section 5 of this Act, determines that the person entitled to the right of disposition and the decedent were estranged at the time of death.
-For purposes of this subdivision, the term, estranged, means a physical and emotional separation from the decedent at the time of death that has existed for a period of time that clearly demonstrates an absence of due affection, trust, and regard for the decedent.

-26 A person who is 18 years or older and of sound mind wishing to authorize another 27 person to control the disposition of his or her remains as referenced in section 2 of this 28 Act, may execute an affidavit before a notary public in substantially the following form: 29 State of } 30 County of } 31 I, , do hereby designate with the 32 right to control the disposition of my remains upon my death.
-I have/ have 33 not attached specific directions concerning the disposition of my remains which the
+2 made to no avail to contact the individuals under subdivisions (1) to (11), inclusive, 3 of this section.
+Section 3.
+That a NEW SECTION be added to title 34: 4 5 A person entitled under law to the right of disposition forfeits that right, and the 6 right is passed on to the next qualifying person as listed in section 2 of this Act, in the 7 following circumstances: 8 Any person charged with first- or second-degree murder or voluntary manslaughter (1) 9 in connection with the decedent's death, and whose charges are known to the 10 funeral director; provided, however that if the charges against the person are 11 dismissed, or if the person is acquitted of the charges, the right of disposition is 12 returned to the person; 13 (2) Any person who does not exercise the person's right of disposition within two days of notification of the death of decedent or within three days of decedent's death, 14 15 whichever is earlier; 16 (3) If the person and the decedent are spouses and a petition to dissolve the marriage is pending at the time of decedent's death; or 17 Where the court, pursuant to section 5 of this Act, determines that the person 18 (4) 19 entitled to the right of disposition and the decedent were estranged at the time of 20 death.
+For purposes of this subdivision, the term, estranged, means a physical and 21 emotional separation from the decedent at the time of death that has existed for 22 a period of time that clearly demonstrates an absence of due affection, trust, and 23 regard for the decedent.
+24 Section 4.
+That a NEW SECTION be added to title 34: 25 A person who is 18 years or older and of sound mind wishing to authorize another 26 person to control the disposition of his or her remains as referenced in section 2 of this 27 Act, may execute an affidavit before a notary public in substantially the following form: 28 State of } 29 County of } 30 do hereby designate I, with the right to control the disposition of my remains upon my death.
+I 31 have/ have 32 not attached specific directions concerning the disposition of my remains which the